Multi-Metric Adaptive Experimental Design Under a Fixed Budget with Validation: Preliminaries

 \textbf{Robust Treatment Identification.} The goal is to find a treatment $\hat{a}$ that is most ``robust'' and ``likely'' to pass the validation for all reward metrics.
-Specifically, a risk-averse perspective is considered, and the best treatment $a^*$ is defined as maximizing the minimum probability of rejecting the null hypothesis for all metrics in validation:
+Specifically, a risk-averse view is considered, and the best treatment $a^*$ is defined as maximizing the minimum probability of rejecting the null hypothesis for all metrics:

-The goal of this paper is to design a BAI algorithm to recommend $a^*$, and the performance is measured by the probability of error of failing to recommend $a^*$, i.e., $\sP(\hat{a} \neq a^*)$.
+The goal of this paper is to design a BAI algorithm to recommend $a^*$, and the performance is measured by the probability of error, i.e., $\sP(\hat{a} \neq a^*)$.